luisguve/smartcity/README.md

     npm test

-If you have a frontend, run `npm start`.
-This will run a dev server.
+To start the frontend in local server, run `npm start`.

 Exploring The Code